Last updated on March 4th, 2022 at 07:04 am

 You never have to let those negative emotions decide what to do with your life, think of your good memories, think of your future.

-Think of the mutual feelings that you both sharing.
+Think of the mutual feelings that you shared earlier.

 When someone takes you for granted, you really need nothing extra to do, other than sitting together and informing them of their recent behavior that hurt you.